NCERT Exemplar Class 11 Biology Solutions Chapter 8 Cell The Unit Of Life

 d) Secretory granules are formed in the nucleus.

-Answer: The answer is an option (b) Rough Endoplasmic Reticulum (RER) is easily observed in the cell
+Answer: The answer is option (b) Rough Endoplasmic Reticulum (RER) is easily observed in the cell

 Explanation: RER is easily observed in the cells that are involved in secretion and protein synthesis.
-Other options are incorrect as the Golgi apparatus is not present in a secretory cell, SER is present with RER in a secretory cell, and no secretory granules are formed in the nucleus
+Other options are incorrect as the Golgi is very important for secretion, SER is present with RER in a secretory cell, and no secretory granules are formed in the nucleus

 Question:9